proycon/LaMachine/README.md

 - [Mbt](http://ilk.uvt.nl/mbt) - Memory-based Tagger
 - [Wopr](http://ilk.uvt.nl/wopr) - Memory-based Word Predictor
 - [FoLiA-tools](http://proycon.github.io/folia) - Command line tools for working with the FoLiA format
-- [PyNLPl](https://pypi.python.org/pypi/PyNLPl) - Python Natural Language Processing Library (Python 2 & 3)
+- [PyNLPl](https://pypi.python.org/pypi/PyNLPl) - Python Natural Language Processing Library
 - [Colibri Core](http://proycon.github.io/colibri-core/) - Colibri core is an NLP tool as well as a C++ and Python library for working with basic linguistic constructions such as n-grams and skipgrams (i.e patterns with one or more gaps, either of fixed or dynamic size) in a quick and